Updated

 - Mateo and his girlfriend shoot a pistol at a rusty and unoccupied vehicle.

-- After purchasing a large capacity magazine, Edward tests it by shooting rounds at a rundown and deserted apartment complex.
+- After purchasing a large-capacity magazine, Edward tests it by shooting rounds at a rundown and deserted apartment complex.

 - had permission to shoot;

-- was arrested without probable cause; and/or,
+- were arrested without probable cause; and/or,

 - shot the firearm on accident.